abrarkhalidofficial/remixer/README.md

 ## Description

-Base react app with file base routing vite as build tool and other small things to speed up starting projects
+Base react app with file base routing with vite as build tool and other small things to speed up starting projects

 ## Table of Contents